AprilKK/MyWeiBo/AndroidLearningNotes.md

 * string[] from:the keys in the map that will be mapping to the resources id.
 * int[] to:the resources id that receive the values in the map.

+**StartActivity**
+*Description*

+*Interface/Parameters*

+*note*
+to use the StartActivity API, we have to add the target Activity to the AndroidManifest.xml, otherwise, nobody could start this Activity anymore in the future.
 **Volley**
 *DownLoad*
  * Git clone https://Android.googlesource.com/platform/frameworks/volley